michaeljclark/glyb/README.md

 algorithm as outlined in _"A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing, Jukka Jylänki_.

+glyphic includes an MSDF (multi-channel signed distance field) glyph renderer that uses the [msdfgen](https://github.com/Chlumsky/msdfgen) library to create _variable-size_ MSDF font atlases.
+MSDF font atlases are CPU-intensive to produce so an offline tool `genatlas` is included to pregenerate MSDF font atlases.
+The advantage of MSDF font atlases is that glyphs only need to be rendered for one size, and after the atlas has been generated, text renderering becomes extremely fast.

+glyphic includes an online multi-threaded MSDF renderer.
+This allows online MSDF atlas generation with any truetrype font.
+Rendering signed distance field font atlases from truetype contours online is typically prohibitive due to CPU requirements, however, when spread over 8 to 16 cores, the latency becomes acceptable for real-time use.

 The project also contains several OpenGL examples using the library.

 ## Project Structure